crisostomi/portfolio/content/authors/admin/_index.md

   url: https://www.uniroma1.it/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests revolve around artificial intelligence, in particular deep learning applied to non-euclidean domains.
+bio: My research interests revolve around artificial intelligence, in particular causality, meta-learning and geometric deep learning, especially when graphs are involved.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Artificial intelligence
+- Geometric deep learning
-- Deep Learning
+- Network science
-- Graph Theory
+- Meta learning

 # Education to show in About widget
 education: